-On May 12, Hudson Institute released its sixth annual in conjunction with the event "Global Philanthropy: Skating to Where the Puck is Going to Be."
+On May 12, Hudson Institute released its sixth annual Index on Global Philanthropy and Remittances in conjunction with the event "Global Philanthropy: Skating to Where the Puck is Going to Be."
 Sagamore Senior Fellow Byron Johnson served as a panelist at the event.

 The report details recent trends in private flows to the developing world, including the resilience of philanthropic giving throughout the recession.
 For the last year, Sagamore Institute has been exploring these implications, concluding that citizen philanthropy to the developing world is comprised of an enterprising community concerned about more than just dollars and cents.